i frequent a message board (thebump) and came across a post this morning that made me think.

 i want to point out that if the above McD's scenario had happened in the privacy of her own home, no one would have been the wiser. but because her breakdown happened in public- she never stood a chance.

-we have ALL done things in the privacy of our own homes that we wouldn't dream of admitting to people. things that we might think of later on & feel pretty damn guilty about.
+ALL done things in the privacy of our own homes that we wouldn't dream of admitting to people. things that we might think of later on & feel pretty damn guilty about.

 and so far as a mother i have said & done things i'm not proud of. i've had many a moment of weakness when alex is screaming for no apparent reason & brynn wants to be held.

-when i haven't slept in days & there is laundry to be folded, groceries to be purchased & the dogs have peed on the floor AGAIN!!!
+when i haven't slept in days & there is laundry to be folded, groceries to be purchased & the dogs have peed on the floor

-i've yelled back. i've screamed. i've cried.
+AGAIN!!!i've yelled back. i've screamed. i've cried.

 i've thrown a toy across the room. i've slammed a door. i've seen red. i've lost it.